Polytoria/Docs/docs/classes/BaseScript/index.md

 # BaseScript

-> This class cannot be created using the `Instance.new` function.
+> This class cannot be created using the `Instance.New` function.

 BaseScripts are the base classes of all scripts (Scripts, LocalScripts).
 They can be parented to any instance.